githedgehog/docs/docs/install-upgrade/build-wiring.md

 #### Server Connections

-A server connection will require server side configuration as the Fabric configuration abilities do not reach into the end hosts.
+A server connection is a connection used to connect servers to the fabric.
+The fabric will configure the server-facing port according to the type of the connection (MLAG, Bundle, etc).The configuration of the actual server needs to be done by the server administrator.
+The server name is not validated by the fabric and is used as metadata to identify the connection.
 A server connection can be one of:

-- *Unbundled* - a single cable going from switch to server
+- *Unbundled* - A single cable connecting switch to server.
-- *Bundled* - two or more cables going to a single switch, the server needs to configured for this, Fabric handles the switch
+- *Bundled* - Two or more cables going to a single switch, a LAG or similar.
-- *MCLAG* -  two cables going to two different switches, also called dual homing.
-The switches will need a fabric link between them
+- *MCLAG* -  Two cables going to two different switches, also called dual homing.
+The switches will need a fabric link between them.
-- *ESLAG* - two to four cables going to different switches, also called multi-homing.
-If four links are used there will be four switches connected to a single server with four NIC ports
+- *ESLAG* - Two to four cables going to different switches, also called multi-homing.
+If four links are used there will need to be four switches connected to a single server with four NIC ports.

 #### Fabric Connections